MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/azip-integration.md

 After it's enabled, all new files that are added to Office 365, not only the ones that are scanned for content by a file policy, will be scanned for file tags as well.

 ![enable azure information protection](./media/enable-azip.png)

+> [!NOTE]
+> Automatic scan will not scan existing files until they are modified again.
+To scan existing files for Azure Information Protection classification labels, create a new **File policy** without any filters, check the **Content inspection** option and save the policy.

 ## Internal and external tags
 By default, Cloud App Security will scan classification labels that were defined in your organization as well as external ones that were defined by other organizations.